wavemaker/docs/learn/app-development/ui-design/page-concepts/page-cache.md

 ## Events

-There are two events 'on attach' and 'on detach' are added.
+Two events, 'on attach' and 'on detach' are added.
 'On Attach' event gets triggered when a page instance is retrieved from cache and added to the DOM tree.
 'On Detach' event gets triggered when a page instance is removed from DOM and added to the cache.

 In Studio, these events are visible on page level, only if 'cache' is enabled.
 In case of partial or prefab, these events are always visible.